kaydoh/data-journalism/openrefine/readme.md

 * The format of certain items changes over time.
 * It's far from "tidy".

 Now, envision success.
-What columns would you want to create if it were tidy?
-Here's a list that I came up with:
+What would it look like if it had what you wanted?
+Each row would be filled out with data, and it might include:

 * Date of report
 * Type of plan.
 In this case, it's "PACE" vs. "Partial capitation".
 Don't worry what they mean for now, just notice there are two types of plans on the spreadsheet.